Conversation

 • reference_type (enum string): The channel used for this message.
 See Reference type.

-• reference_id (String): An identifier associated with the channel (e.g., a Line user ID or phone number).
+• reference_id (UUID): An identifier associated with the channel reference.

 • text (String): The message body text content.